 Real or Fake?
 Sleep Regressions at a Glance

-Looking through the scientific literature, there is no conclusive, universally accepted evidence that proves whether or not all sleep regressions are real.
+Looking through the scientific literature, no conclusive, universally accepted evidence proves whether or not all sleep regressions are real.
 There are also zero mentions of sleep regressions within the DSM-V, billable medical codes, and nursing diagnoses.

-However, there are studies that correlate developmental transitions and sleep disturbances.
+However, some studies correlate developmental transitions and sleep disturbances.
 And developmental transitions, regressions, and sleep disturbances are very much real and diagnosable conditions.

 In other words, within the medical field sleep regressions aren’t seen as fake or real.
 It’s seen as a poorly combined terminology between “sleep disturbances” and “regressions,” both of which are accepted terms that are studied in depth.